Reptetion/Reptetion/README.md

 ## Hi there / Salut! 👋🏽

-I am a student passionate about the IT and programming world.
-I used to code discord bots and have experience with JavaScript.
+Just a ordinary guy interesting in programming and technology :)

-- 🔭 I’m currently working on no big projects at the moment
+- 🔭 Working on building a website
-- 🌱 I’m currently studying Accounting and learning French
+- 🌱 Currently studying Accounting and learning French
 - 📫 How to reach me: You can contact me on Discord @ <i>reptetion</i>